nicoletafiat05/Manual-Testing-Web-Project/README.md

 - Test cases were executed and updated with Actual Results and Pass/Fail status

 ##Bug Reports
--Failed cases were analyzed and documented as Bug Reports -Bugs were clasified by type and severity
+- Failed cases were analyzed and documented as Bug Reports
+- Bugs were clasified by type and severity
--Identified issues include:
+- Identified issues include:
-      -Missing protection for multiple failed login attemps(security) -Anti-bot delay and unclear messaging
+      - Missing protection for multiple failed login attemps(security)
+      - Anti-bot delay and unclear messaging
-      -Usability and validation-related issues
+      - Usability and validation-related issues

 ##Tools Used
 - Browser: Google Chrome